2020 Polish presidential election: Election day change

 On 6 May, Jarosław Gowin, the leader of Agreement, and Jarosław Kaczyński, the leader of Law and Justice struck an agreement to move the election.
 The two parties had earlier been engaged in a political struggle over whether the election should proceed in May.

 On 7 May, the Sejm approved legislation for the election to be held via postal ballot.
 The same day, PKW announced that "The current legal regulation deprived the National Electoral Commission of the instruments necessary to perform its duties.
 In connection with the above, the National Electoral Commission informs voters, election committees, candidates, election administration and local government units that voting on 10 May 2020 cannot take place."

 The movement of the election day was met with support and opposition from both the "anti" and "pro" Law and Justice spheres of Polish politics.
 An opinion poll for Rzeczpospolita gauged public support for the Gowin-Kaczyński agreement at 43.5%, with 36.3% being against, and the rest undecided.

 Judgment of WSA court

 On 15 September 2020, the Voivodship Administrative Court in Warsaw judged that the decision of Prime Minister Mateusz Morawiecki to hold the May elections exclusively through mail-in voting was "[a] gross violation of the law and was issued without [legal] grounds" and violated article 7 of the Polish Constitution, article 157, paragraph 1 and article 187, paragraph 1 and 2 of the Electoral Code.
 The opposition demanded Morawiecki's resignation.

 Candidate selection

-The following candidates had been nominated by parties represented in the Sejm.

 Law and Justice / United Right

 Incumbent President Andrzej Duda was eligible to run for a second term.
 On 24 October 2019, in an open letter to the elected members of the Sejm and Senate, PiS chairman Jarosław Kaczyński announced that the party will strongly support Andrzej Duda in next year's presidential election.
-In the first round he won a plurality of 43.5% and went on to face challenger Rafał Trzaskowski in the second round in which he won re-election with 51.03% of the vote.